 The biggest argument against the idea of College Football Playoff expansion is that there will be more blowouts.
 The talent gap between the best teams and the rest is just too great.
 Ohio State, Alabama, and Clemson have won the CFP at least once and each has been boat raced out of the stadium at least once.
 What’s going to happen when an at-large three-loss team has to run it back against a team they already lost to, 49-10?

-The CFP has been around for eight seasons already.
-The average margin of victory in the semifinals is 21 points.
+The CFP has been around for nine seasons already.
+The average margin of victory in the semifinals is 19 points.
 That’s just 1v4 and 2v3.
-Of the 16 games that have been played, only three have been decided by one score.
-In the National Championship, the average margin of victory is just over 15 points.
+Of the 18 games that have been played, only five have been decided by one score (two of those were in 2022).
+In the National Championship, the average margin of victory is even higher at 20 points.
+That includes the 65-7 Georgia put on TCU last year.
 Again, only three games have been decided by one score, none since the 2017-18 classic between Alabama and Georgia that ended 26-23.

 Upsets can happen, sure, but more often than not, there will be more 38-0, 55-10 drubbings of less-talented teams.
 Think of a year where Alabama does not win the SEC and earns an at-large bid as a 12-1 team.
 They’ll get to travel to, likely, the worst P5 or best G5 champion.
 Do you think that an Alabama team fresh off a loss is going to lose to whoever the Sun Belt sends?